Python-GIS-book/site/source/part2/chapter-06/md/01-data-io.md

 print(poly)
 ```

-Okay, now we have an appropriate `Polygon` -object.
-Let's insert the polygon into our 'geometry' column of our GeoDataFrame on the first row:
+Okay, now we have a `Polygon` -object that represents the Senate Square.
+Let's insert the polygon into our geometry-column on the first row of the `GeoDataFrame`.

 ```python jupyter={"outputs_hidden": false}
 # Insert the polygon into 'geometry' -column at row 0